ORIGINALLY PUBLISHED ON JUNE 11, 1982

 No. I think we all feel that.
 I mean, sometimes when you have a busy day and the phone never stops ringing you think, “Jeez, when is it all gonna stop?”
 It’s not just a personal song; it’s for everybody.
 There’s a different meaning for everything on that song.
-It’s what affects people and what effected me at the time.
+It’s what effects people and what effected me at the time.

 At the time of writing that, there was only me and Randy, and we were trying to get players and everything was flying at us.
 There was just one thing after another, you know, and I was thinking, “Oh, I’m going crazy”.
-You just think that you’re going of the rails on a crazy train.
+You just think that you’re going off the rails on a crazy train.

 To hear the audio of my interviews with former Ozzy bandmates like Tony Iommi, Rudy Sarzo, Jake E. Lee, Tommy Aldridge, and Zakk Wylde subscribe to my Patreon page, where you can eavesdrop on over 300 of my uncut, one-on-one conversations with: